glamkit/glamkit-stopspam/README.rst

 Honeypot Field
 --------------

-Since most automated spam software will check any available checkboxes in a form, assuming they are "agree to terms and conditions" checkboxes, a honeypot field that must be left unchecked for the form to validate and is hidden from users using a "display:none" style can easily thwart most spam bits.
+Since most automated spam software will check any available checkboxes in a form, assuming they are "agree to terms and conditions" checkboxes, a honeypot field that must be left unchecked for the form to validate and is hidden from users using a "display:none" style can easily thwart most spam bots.
 The functionality is enabled by subclassing HoneyPotForm, and will throw a validation error if the checkbox is checked.

 Dependencies:
 =============